 Like many other areas in the real estate industry, the mortgage and finance broking industry is booming.
 Homebuyers are embracing the opportunity to have a mortgage professional by their side as they make life-changing decisions about buying real estate.

 Five-year forecast: mortgage broker industry going from strength to strength

 The rate Australians are taking their mortgages out through brokers will continue to grow over the next five years, according to IBISWorld’s report ‘Mortgage Brokers in Australia industry outlook (2021–2026)’.
 Mortgage broking is already a $3bn market, employing 18,165 brokers across 8,098 businesses.
 It’s a robust industry with a dedicated clientele.

 You might have heard that interest rates are predicted to rise.
-While this might deter property investors from buying real estate, first homebuyers will continue buying residential real estate, and this will likely offset the drop in sales from investors.
+While this might deter property investors from buying real estate, first home buyers will continue to purchase residential real estate, and this will likely offset the drop in sales from investors.

-Tempted to work this booming industry?
+Tempted to work in this booming industry?
 Keep reading and we’ll tell you how.

 What exactly does a mortgage broker do?